kaanaksit/odak/docs/course/index.md

 So more specifically, wherever we can program the qualities of light, such as intensity or direction, this will bring us into the topics of Computational Light.
 Some well-known subfields of Computational Light are Computer Graphics, Computational Displays, Computational Photography, Computational Imaging and Sensing, Computational Optics and Fabrication, Optical Communication, and All-optical Machine Learning.

 <figure markdown>
   ![Image title](media/telelife.png){ width="600" }
   Future is yet to be decided.
 Will you help me build it?
 A rendering from <a href="https://kaanaksit.com/assets/pdf/OrloskyEtAl_FrontiersInVirtualReality2021_Telelife_the_future_of_remote_living.pdf">Telelife vision paper</a> [@orlosky2021telelife].
 </figure>

 Computational Light Course bridges the gap between Computer Science and physics.
 In other words, Computational Light Course offers students a gateway to get familiar with various aspects of the physics of light, the human visual system, computational methods in designing light-based devices, and applications of light.
 Precisely, students will familiarize themselves with designing and implementing graphics, display, sensor, and camera systems using state-of-the-art deep learning and optimization methods.
 A deep understanding of these topics can help students become experts in the computational design of new graphics, displays, sensors, and camera systems.

 ## What is Computational Light?

 :octicons-info-24: Informative

 Computational light is a term that brings the concepts in computational methods with the characteristics of light.
 In other words, wherever we can program the qualities of light, this will get us into the topics of computational light.
 Programming light may sound unconventional, but I invite you to consider how we program current computers.
 These conventional computers interpret voltage levels in an electric signal as ones and zeros.
 Color, $\lambda$, propagation direction, $\vec{r}$, amplitude, $A$, phase, $\phi$, polarization, diffraction, and interference are all qualities that could help us program light to achieve tasks for specific applications.
 For now, many of these suggested programable qualities of light may be unknown to you.
-We will cover all these qualities in this course, so please patient in terms of growing your understanding on the topic.
+We will cover all these qualities in this course, so please be patient in terms of growing your understanding on the topic.

 ## Applications of Computational Light

 :octicons-info-24: Informative ·
 :octicons-eye-24: Media

 There are enormous amounts of applications of light.
 Let us glance at some of the important ones to get a sense of possibilities for people studying the topics of computational light.
 For each topic highlighted below, please click on the box to discover more about that specific subfield of computational light.

 ??? success end "Computer Graphics"
     Computer Graphics deals with generating synthetic images using computers and simulations of light.